-Also note that when the overlay path is indirect, the underlay probably should not use indirect color since both pixel types, 8-bit overlay and 24-bit underlay, would be trying to share the same lookup table.
+Also note that when the overlay path is indirect and the underlay layer is RGB, the underlay probably should not use indirect color since both pixel types, 8-bit overlay and 24-bit underlay, would be trying to share the same lookup table.

-5.9 6 Bit Linear Palette Output
+6.0 6 Bit Linear Palette Output

-The 6BIT LIN (6 bit linear) bit of the Palette Control register affects the format of the color data read from the palettes and presented to the DACs in indirect color mode.
+The 6BIT LIN (6 bit linear) bit of the Palette Control register affects the format of RGB color data read from the palettes and presented to the DACs in indirect color mode.
 It only has effect when the color resolution is set to 6 bits with the COL RES bit of the Miscellaneous Control 2 register and DCOL CNTL is set to indirect color.

-If the palettes contain data with the two low order bits set to 00 (which will be the case when the palettes are loaded with COL RES set to 6 bits), without special processing the data values presented to the DACs will range from 0x00 through 0xfd.
+If the palettes contain data with the two low order bits set to 00 (which will be the case when the palettes are loaded with COL RES set to 6 bits), then without special processing the data values presented to the DACs will range from 0x00 through 0xfd.
 The maximum output of the DACs will be approximately 1.5% less than full scale (0xff).
 This will occur when 6BIT LIN is set to 1.